audioxide/data/data/posts/20150301-reviews-pink-floyd-the-dark-side-of-the-moon.md

   - "#ffffff"
   - "#b0bbbf"
 pullquote: Undeniably special
 summary: The Dark Side of the Moon is one of those high-water marks of artistic expression.
 It's just sublime.
 I don't have a bad thing to say about it.
 week: 5
 blurb: The Dark Side of the Moon is one of those high-water marks of artistic expression.
-It's just sublime.
-If I wasn't such an impassive git this album probably would have changed my life.
+It’s just sublime.
+I don’t have a bad thing to say about it.
 ---
 author: André

+review: >-
-review: Undeniably special, *The Dark Side of the Moon* is an iconic record that will stand the test of time.
-I do feel, however, that one side is considerably stronger than the other — the first half is a good album, and the second half is a brilliant one.
-In that sense I’d suggest that it perhaps falls a tad short of the greatness that it so often gets accoladed with.
+  Undeniably special, *The Dark Side of the Moon* is an iconic record that will stand the test of time.
+I do feel, however, that one side is considerably stronger than the other - the first half is a good album, and the second half is a brilliant one.
+In that sense I’d suggest it perhaps falls a tad short of the greatness that it so often gets accoladed with.

 tracks:
-  - " Money"
+  - Money
   - ­Us and Them
   - ­Brain Damage

 score:
   score: 8
   max: 10
   fraction: 0.8

 ---
 author: Fred

+review: >-
-review: "*The Dark Side of the Moon* is one of those high-water marks of artistic expression.
+  *The Dark Side of the Moon* is one of those high-water marks of artistic expression.
 It’s just sublime.
 I don’t have a bad thing to say about it.
 I think the two halves need each other, their relationship not unlike the one shared by the beam of light and the prism that adorn the iconic cover.
 If I wasn’t such an impassive git this album probably would have changed my life.
-  I’ve chosen favourites, but you really should just listen to it all in one go."
+I’ve chosen favourites, but you really should just listen to it all in one go.

 tracks:
-  - " Money"
+  - Money
   - ­The Great Gig in the Sky
   - ­Time

 score:
   score: 10
   max: 10
   fraction: 1

 ---
 author: Andrew

+review: >-
-review: I think the fact that I feel almost drained after listening to this album proves that *Dark Side of the Moon* certainly makes me feel something more than an average album, takes me on a journey.
+  I think the fact that I feel almost drained after listening to this album proves that *Dark Side of the Moon* certainly makes me feel something more than an average album, takes me on a journey.
 There are some stand out tracks, but together, with the range of instruments and the interesting time signatures and melodies sprinkled through it, it really can put you in a dream like trance, which isn’t an easy thing to achieve!

 tracks:
-  - " Money"
+  - Money
   - ­Breathe
   - ­Any Colour You Like

 score:
   score: 9
   max: 10